beautyscribbles/selfsupervised_flow/README.md

 }
  ```

-## Legal Information
+## LEGAL CONTRIBUTIONS
-Source code has been tested solely for our own use cases, which might differ from yours.
+So the code has been tested solely for our use cases, which might differ from yours.
 Notice: Before you use the program in productive use, please take all necessary precautions, e.g. testing and verifying the program with regard to your specific use.

 [Code of Conduct](CODE_OF_CONDUCT.md)